Get to Know Us

 About New Horizons Shelter and Outreach Centers, Inc.

-The shelter’s Crisis Advocates provide support and advocacy for women and children through their shelter stay.
-Often, when women come into shelter, they are forced to flee their homes quickly and under great stress, leaving most of their belongings.
+The shelter’s Crisis Advocates provide support and advocacy for victims and children through their shelter stay.
+Often, when victims come into shelter, they are forced to flee their homes quickly and under great stress, leaving most of their belongings.
 Through community donations, New Horizons is able to provide families with clothing and personal care items.

 - 24 Hour Crisis Line

 - Outreach Centers—located in the City of La Crosse and the Town of Whitehall.

 - Support Groups—providing a forum for victims with similar challenges to come together for sharing coping strategies, to feel more empowered, and provide a sense of community.

 - Resource Advocacy—we have numerous advocates who assist victims to find affordable housing options and navigate other programs to establish a foundation for a fresh start.

 - Legal Advocacy—we have staff who assist with restraining orders, & are knowledgeable on divorce & custody issues.